Allow List IP Addresses With Your Incoming (MX) Server

 ip4:xyz.xyz.xyz.xyz/nn (this is called CIDR format)

-If it is possible, it is often a good idea to have your incoming (MX) mail server whitelist the IP ranges shown on the above page.
+If it is possible, it is often a good idea to have your incoming (MX) mail server allow-list the IP ranges shown on the above page.
+If your account has one or more dedicated IP addresses, you will only need to whitelist your account's dedicated IP addresses.

 The benefits of whitelisting with your incoming mail server include: